dmccreary/personal-finance/docs/chapters/08-major-purchases-and-loans/index.md

 - **Be willing to walk away:** Your most powerful negotiation tool

 By applying these principles and taking time to research, compare options, and negotiate effectively, you'll make major purchase decisions that support your long-term financial goals rather than derailing them.
 Every thousand dollars you save on a major purchase is a thousand dollars available for investing, emergency savings, or other financial goals.

+## References

+1. [First-time Car Buyer Programs: How They Work & How To Apply](https://www.bankrate.com/loans/auto-loans/first-time-car-buyer-program/) - 2025 - Bankrate - Comprehensive article exploring first-time car buyer programs with more flexible requirements, making them valuable resources for those purchasing their first vehicle, including information on qualifications and application processes.